google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 <!--
 What is a good way to determine if precision and recall are balanced?
 The F1 score computes the harmonic mean for the values.
 This formula penalizes small values of either, so optimizing for a high F1 score helps keep both precision and recall high.

-Compare color blindness example: accuracy vs F1 when everyone is predicted as negative.

-Expand formula to get optimized F1 (can calculate F1 directly from the TP/TN/FP/FN counts)
+We can expand this formula to get a simplified F1 that can be calculated directly from the TP/TN/FP/FN counts.

 Image Details:
 * [f1.png](http://www.google.com): Copyright Google